Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 "Nerves?"

 "Could be.
-I’unno bro, I hate to go all Star Wars on ya, but I’ve got a bad feeling about this…"
+I’unno bro, I hate to go all Star Wars on ya, but I’ve got a bad feeling about this..."

 Lee clapped him on the shoulder.
 "We’ll take it carefully, eh?" he said.